dannonb/watamak/README.md

 ## About Watamak

-This tools is designed to allow user to upload multiple images and apply a watermark to them all at once
+This tool is designed to allow users to upload multiple images and apply a watermark to them all at once

 ## About Wails